YC/misc/README.md

 ```

 Then, `binding.rs` can be copied from somewhere within `target/debug/build`.\
-The accommodates compilation without `cargo`.
+This accommodates simple cases of compilation without `cargo`.

 ## Build for release
 With `cargo`: